BhaveshSGupta/apptus/notes/lesson1.md

-# OOP - a programing padigraim
+# OOP - a programing paradigm

+There are four core concept OOp Principles:
+- Encapsulation
+- Abstraction
+- Inheritance
+- Polymorphism